AppleBreak1/Z490-Vision-D-Customac/EFI/O.C. 0.9.8/README.md

 #  Important Notes

-- The AirportItlwm.kext in these builds are only compatible with Sonoma 14.4 and are not configured to work with Sonoma 14.3.1 and older.
+- The AirportItlwm.kext 2.3.0-Alpha in these builds are only compatible with Sonoma 14.4 and are not configured to work with Sonoma 14.3.1 and older.

-- The EFI builds here are configured for Sonoma 14.4
+- These EFI builds are configured for Sonoma 14.4

 - To significantly reduce the size of each respective kexts for Intel Wi-Fi and Bluetooth, the AirportItlwm and IntelBluetoothFirmware are compiled only with “iwlwifi-QuZ-a0-hr-b0-68” and “ibt-19-0-4” firmware which should work with AX201NGW module that comes with this motherboard.